The regulation and economics of the global market

 5. Global economic regulation: Bretton Woods and the WTO.

-6. The freer movement of goods and services leads to the harmonisation of global standards and the institutions necessary to implement them.
+6. The freer movement of goods and services leads to the

 7. The global regulation of competition, environment, labour etc.